MSC Divina Cruise Review

 The Divina carries 4,350 passengers and this cruise she was full.
 She usually has a crew of 1,360; however, it appeared that there was a shortage of staff, since in the dining rooms the waiters were always very busy, yet active and enthusiastic, but at times the communication in English was difficult.
 The efficiency and dedication of Station Captain Florentina made up for the deficiencies by frequently passing through the tables making sure that the passengers received the proper attention and satisfaction.
 She is one of the most active and efficient staff members and knows her business well.
 We had a table for two #876, first seating, in the Villa Rossa dining room.
 Our waiters, Rai and Rahmat, were excellent.

 Executive Chef Attilio Ascione is young and personable.
 He is excellently trained in hotelier schools in Campania; in addition he has experience in Italian cuisine, which showed in the quality of the many pasta sauces offered both at lunch and dinner in all the dining venues.
-He is in charge of the Black Crab and Villa Rossa dining rooms, as well as other venues, Eataly Steak House and Pizzeria, the Buffet Calumet & Manitou, etc. The food is generally good with flashes of brilliance, especially with pasta dishes, steaks, and sea food that border on gourmet quality.
+The food is generally good with flashes of brilliance, especially with pasta dishes, steaks, and sea food that border on gourmet quality.

 ACTIVITIES